TidierOrg/TidierPlots.jl/README.md

 - `labs`
 - `lims`

+## Display Options for Quarto, Jupyter, and Pluto.jl

+Use the function `TidierPlots_set(option::String, value::Bool)` to control display options.
+The following options are supported:

+- "plot_show" (default true).
+Enables `ggplot`-like behaviour where plots are displayed when created.
+- "plot_log" (default true).
+Prints a text summary of the properties of the ggplot

+You will likely want to disable both of these if you are working in a notebook environment.
+In (Pluto.jl)[https://github.com/fonsp/Pluto.jl], you can get interactive plots (scroll, zoom, labels, etc.) using `WGLMakie` by including `WGLMakie.activate!()` as the first cell after your imports.

 ## Differences from ggplot2

 The goal of this package is to allow you to write code that is as similar to ggplot2 code as possible.
 The only difference in basic usage is in the `aes()` function.
 TidierPlots.jl accepts multiple forms for aes specification, none of which is *exactly* the same as ggplot2.